quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 However, it leaves the determination of how frequently to send acknowledgments in response to ack-eliciting packets to the data receiver, without any ability for the data sender to impact this behavior.
-This document specifies an extension to QUIC enabling an endpoint to request its peer change its behavior when sending or delaying acknowledgments.
+This document specifies an extension to QUIC that enables an endpoint to request its peer change its behavior when sending or delaying acknowledgments.

 This document defines a new transport parameter that indicates support of this